Mount Gilboa

 Mount Gilboa (הַר הַגִּלְבֹּעַ; جبل جلبوع Jabal Jalbūʿ or جبل فقوعة Jabal Fuqqāʿa), sometimes referred to as the Mountains of Gilboa, is the name for a mountain range in Israel.
 It overlooks the Harod Valley (the eastern part of the larger Jezreel Valley) to the north, and the Jordan Valley and Hills to the southeast and to the west, respectively.

+Gilboa is identified as the location of Saul's last battle and suicide in the Books of Samuel.

 Etymology

 Gilboa

 The meaning of the Hebrew name "Gilboa" is unknown.
 It is possible that it originates from a former, non-Semitic toponym, where gil referred to "mountain," the second part consisting of an unknown element.

 In the Bible

 In the Hebrew Bible, Saul, Israel's first king, led a charge against the Philistines at Mount Gilboa.
 The battle ends with the king falling on his own sword and Saul's sons, Jonathan, Abinadab, and Melchishua being killed in battle.
 King David, who hears about the tragedy after the battle, curses the mountain:

 Ye mountains of Gilboa, let there be no dew nor rain upon you, neither fields of choice fruits; for there the shield of the mighty was vilely cast away, the shield of Saul, anointed with oil.